John Vickers

 John Vickers as Abolitionist (Activist)

-The farmstead and pottery in Lionville, Uwchlan Township (Downingtown), in the heart of Chester County, served as a key station, with concealed spaces in his kiln, woodpile, and wagons (Switala; Smedley; James).
-His work is noted by William Still, the “Father of the Underground Railroad,” and he referred to Chester County as a “hotbed of abolitionists.”
+The John Vickers farmstead and pottery in Lionville, Uwchlan Township (Downingtown), in the heart of Chester County, served as a key station, with concealed spaces in his kiln, woodpile, and wagons (Switala; Smedley; James).
+His work is noted by William Still, the “Father of the Underground Railroad,” as Chester County was considered to be a hotbed of abolitionists.

 Accounts of Vickers report that he often signed letters of introduction to the next station as “Thy friend pot,” a phrase that concealed identity while signaling safe passage within the network.
 Because secrecy was essential, surviving documentation of Underground Railroad activity is fragmentary or indirect.
 Thus, oral testimony, memoir, and historical compilations remain crucial sources.